-Quasar allows developers to write code once then simultaneously deploy as website, PWA, Mobile App and/or Electron App using the same codebase.
+Quasar allows developers to write code once and simultaneously deploy as website (SPA, PWA, SSR + SPA client takeover, SSR + PWA client takeover), Mobile App and/or Electron App using the same codebase.
 Design an app in record time, using a state of the art CLI and backed by well-written, very fast Quasar web components.

 When using Quasar, you won’t need additional heavy libraries like Hammerjs, Momentjs or Bootstrap.
-It got that covered too, and with a small footprint!
+It’s got that covered too, and with a small footprint!

 Because of what is offered out of the box.
 Follow our Twitter account for testimonials.

-One source code for all platforms simultaneously: responsive desktop/mobile website, PWAs (Progressive Web Apps), mobile apps (that look native) and multi-platform desktop apps (through Electron).
+One authoritative source of code for all platforms, simultaneously: responsive desktop/mobile websites (SPA, SSR + SPA client takeover, SSR + PWA client takeover), PWAs (Progressive Web Apps), mobile apps (that look native) and multi-platform desktop apps (through Electron).

-Developers using Quasar are encouraged to follow web development best practices, and it comes with many embedded features to that regard out of the box.
+Developers using Quasar are encouraged to follow web development best practices, and it comes embedded with many such features out of the box.
 HTML/CSS/JS minification, cache busting, tree shaking, sourcemapping, code-splitting & lazy loading, ES6 transpiling, linting code, accessibility features.
 Quasar takes care of all these and more - no configuration needed.

 The framework supports two of the most commonly used themes out of the box – Material theme and iOS theme.

-Quasar offers an UMD (Unified Module Definition) version, which means developers can add a CSS and JS HTML tag into existing project and they’re ready to use it.
+Quasar offers a UMD (Unified Module Definition) version, which means developers can add a CSS and JS HTML tag into their existing project and they’re ready to use it.
 No build step is required.